Spring Tree Catalog Available Now!

 The North and South side of Dexter Trail are open for you to walk the property dawn to dusk each day.
 Please keep pets on a leash and keep children and pets close at hand while crossing the dam.

-Please be aware that from October 1 – December 31 the property has been leased for hunting.
-Signs will be posted when hunting may be in progress.
-Please be cautious and courteous to hunters, keeping in mind that peak hunting times are at dawn and dusk, and always wear hunters orange.
+Please be aware that from October 1 – December 31 the property may be leased for hunting.
+Watch for "Hunting in Progress" signs posted near the north and south parking areas.
+Please be courteous to hunters, keeping in mind that peak hunting times are dawn and dusk, and always wear hunters orange.
 Thank you!